scrapanzano/Dungeon_Resolver/docs/getting_started/WHATS_DUNGEON_RESOLVER.md

 Unified-planning reads the [pddl dungeon domain file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_domain.pddl), that define the dungeon's structure, specifying the problem types (object), predicates (fluents), functions (numerics) and the actions that a hero can performe inside its.

 > [!NOTE]
-> A dungeon is made up of rooms, connected to each other, sometimes separated by closed doors: inside them it's possible to find treasures, keys, enemies, weapons and healing potions.
+> A dungeon is made up of rooms, connected to each other, sometimes separated by closed doors: inside them it's possible to find keys to open doors, treasures to collect, enemies to defeat, weapons to fight them and healing potions.
+All these items (except keys) can have different values (E.g. different strength of enemies or more valuable treasures).
+> In an abstract way it's possible to represent the dungeon as an undirected graph.

-Instead, for the pddl dungeon istance file is possible to choose one of the following option:
+Instead, for the pddl dungeon instance file is possible to choose one of the following option:
-- **Generate and solve a random dungeon instance**:
+- **Generate and solve a random dungeon instance**: Dungeon Resolver generates a [random pddl dungeon instance file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_problem.pddl), after the user has specified the desired number of rooms and the seed for the random functions.
+Then calls a unified-planning function to solve the problem.
+Finally it's possible to run the dungeon GUI and to view the abstract graphical representation of the dungeon.

-- **Solve an already existing dungeon instance**:
+- **Solve an already existing dungeon instance**: It's also possibile to read an [already existing pddl dungeon instance file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_instance2.pddl) and to call the unified-planning function to solve the problem, printing the result.

+> [!NOTE]
+>  To solve the problem hero needs to:
+> - survive (hero life always greater than zero)
+> - collect at least a pre-established percentage of treasures
+> - defeat at least a pre-established percentage of enemies
+> - reach the exit room and escape from dungeon